María Clara: Description

 In the novel, María Clara is regarded as the most beautiful and celebrated lady in the town of San Diego.
 A devout Roman Catholic, she became the epitome of virtue; "demure and self-effacing" and endowed with beauty, grace and charm, she was promoted by Rizal as the "ideal image" of a Filipino woman who deserves to be placed on the "pedestal of male honour".
 In Chapter 5, María Clara and her traits were further described by Rizal as an "Oriental decoration" with "downcast" eyes and a "pure soul".

 Characterization

 Physical appearance

-Because of her parentage, María Clara had Eurasian features, described by Rizal thus:"María Clara did not have the small eyes of her father: like her mother she had them large and black, beneath long lashes; gay and smiling when she played, sad and soulful and pensive when she was not laughing.
+Because of her parentage, María Clara had Eurasian features, described by Rizal thus:"María Clara did not have the small eyes of her father: like her mother she had them large and black, beneath long lashes; she was beautiful and smiling when she played, sad and soulful and pensive when she was not laughing.
 Since childhood her hair had an almost golden hue; her nose, of a correct profile, was neither sharp nor flat; her mouth reminded one of her mother's, small and perfect, with two beautiful dimples on her cheeks.
 Her skin had the fine texture of an onion layer, the whiteness of cotton, according to her enthusiastic relatives.
 They saw traces of Capitan Tiago's paternity in the small and well-rounded ears of María Clara."